slemire/slemire.github.io/_posts/2020-09-19-htb-writeup-multimaster.md

 ![](/assets/images/htb-writeup-multimaster/multimaster_logo.png)

 Multimaster was a challenging Windows machine that starts with an SQL injection so we can get a list of hashes.
 The box author threw a little curve ball here and it took me a while to figure that the hash type was Keccak-384, and not SHA-384.
-After successfully spraying the cracked pasword, we exploit a local command execution vulnerability in VS Code, then find a password in a DLL file, perform a targeted Kerberoasting attack and finally use our Server Operators group membership to get the flag.
+After successfully spraying the cracked password, we exploit a local command execution vulnerability in VS Code, then find a password in a DLL file, perform a targeted Kerberoasting attack and finally use our Server Operators group membership to get the flag.

 ## Summary